ths-rwth/carl/doc/markdown/installation/dependencies.md

 ==========

 To build and use CArL, you need the following other software:
 - `git` to checkout the git repository.
 - `cmake` to generate the make files.
-- `cln` and `gmp` for calculations with large numbers.
-- `Eigen3` for numerical computations.
 - `g++` or `clang` to compile.
-- `boost` for several additional libraries.

 Optional dependencies
 - `ccmake` to set cmake flags.
 - `doxygen` to build the documentation.
 - `gtest` to build the test cases.

+Additionally, CArL requires a few external libraries:
+- `gmp` for calculations with large numbers.
+- `Eigen3` for numerical computations.
+- `boost` for several additional libraries.

-To simplify the installation process, most libraries (currently all except `boost`) can be built by CArL automatically.
-If a library is not available on your system it is built automatically, or you can build them explicitly with
+To simplify the installation process, all these libraries can be built by CArL automatically if it is not available on your system.
+You can do this manually by running
 @code
 make resources
 @endcode

-When installing the dependencies, make sure that you meet the following version requirements:
+CArL tries to make use of recent C++ language features.
+Therefore, the following compiler versions are required:
 - `g++` >= 5
 - `clang` >= 3.6